gammu/gammu/docs/develop/python/gammu.rst

       :type Start: boolean
       :param Location: Last read location.
 This can not be used together with Start
       :type Location: int
-      :return: Hash with calendar values
+      :return: Hash with calendar values, see :ref:`cal_obj`
       :rtype: hash